Clinical Laboratory Scientist Certificate

 -

-Applicants with course work completed outside the U.S., U.S. Territories or Canada must provide a course-by-course WES evaluation.
+Applicants with coursework completed outside the U.S. or U.S. Territories must provide a course-by-course transcript evaluation.
+See admission requirements page for more information.

 -